cmichi/gtfs-visualizations/README.md

 ## Nice to have ToDos

+ * The green and red color combination should be done better (personw with red/green disabilities might have problems).
+Use other color scheme.

  * For certain cities (e.g. Los Angeles) multiple separate GTFS feeds are available (e.g. bus, metro, etc.).
 It would be nice if the heatmap could be generated from multiple GTFS feeds.